 The audio playback path is handled by the application passing buffers to be filled to the USB audio class and receiving them back with audio data from the USB host controller.
-The USB audio class only holds one buffer at a time and will return it to the application when it is full.
+The USB audio class only holds one buffer at a time and returns it to the application when it is full.
 Because the USB audio class only holds one buffer, it is important to pass in a new buffer to the USB audio class as soon as possible once a buffer is returned to the application to prevent underflow from the USB host controller.
 Since most audio playback methods uses at least two buffers, one that is playing and one that is being filled, the single buffer in the USB audio class allows for minimal buffering and eliminates copying of data between buffers.
 When the application has an audio buffer that needs to be filled it passes it to the USB audio class using the USBAudioBufferOut() function.
 The USB audio class returns the buffer to the application via the audio message handler that the application provided in the pfnHandler member of the tUSBDAudioDevice structure.
 As soon as the audio device is active the application can provide a buffer to the USB audio class with a call to USBAudioBufferOut().
-This call will only fail if the USB audio class already has a buffer, at this point the application must wait for a previous buffer to be returned with a USBD\AUDIO\EVENT\DATAOUT message.
-Once the USBD AUDIO EVENT DATAOUT message is received, the buffer has been filled and can be played.
+This call only fails if the USB audio class already has a buffer, at this point the application must wait for a previous buffer to be returned with a USBD AUDIO EVENT DATAOUT message.
+Once the USBD_AUDIO_EVENT_DATAOUT message is received, the buffer has been filled and can be played.
 The buffer provided may not be completely full so the application should only play the portion of the buffer indicated by the message.
 To prevent underflow the application should always be sure that the audio device class has an empty buffer to fill as soon as a filled buffer is returned.
-The USB audio class does not provide a way to stop playing audio because typically when the USB host controller stops playing audio the host will simply stop providing data to the USB audio device and playback will stop.
-This will not result in any notification to the application other than USBD\AUDIO\EVENT\DATAOUT messages will stop being received.
-If the application needs to stop receiving data, it can simply stop providing buffers to the USB audio class and the audio class will ignore any incoming data from the USB host controller.
+The USB audio class does not provide a way to stop playing audio because typically when the USB host controller stops playing audio the host simply stops providing data to the USB audio device and playback stops.
+This does not result in any notification to the application other than USBD AUDIO EVENT DATAOUT messages stop being received.
+If the application needs to stop receiving data, it can simply stop providing buffers to the USB audio class and the audio class ignores any incoming data from the USB host controller.